darius/traitor/bastiat-the-law.md

 peace pipe, unless I stretch his nostrils.
 Another: he will lack the sense of hearing, unless I draw his ears down to his shoulders.
 A
 third: he'll never see the sunshine unless I give his eyes a slant.
-A fourth: he'll never stand up unless I bend his legs.
+A fourth: he'll never stand upright unless I bend his legs.
 A fifth: he'll never think unless I squeeze his brain.
 Stand back, says the traveler.
 God made well what he did; don't pretend to know more than he, and since he has given organs to this frail creature, let them